 Help!
-Someone stationed at Ardmore Army Air Field during WWII completed six waterbased color paintings depicting Army life on a barrack interior wall.
-The unsigned art, each approximately 3 x 3- feet, are displayed in the Military Memorial Museum, Ardmore, OK.
+Someone stationed at Ardmore Army Air Field during WWII completed eight waterbased color paintings depicting Army life on a barrack interior wall.
+The unsigned art, each approximately 3 x 3- feet, is displayed in the Military Memorial Museum, Ardmore, OK.
 If you are familiar with these paintings and know or remember the artist, please contact by email or snail-mail, Military Memorial Museum, 35 Sunset Drive, P.O.
 Box 225, Ardmore, OK, 73402 We want to give credit to the artist and if possible record the story of his/her military experience at Ardmore and beyond.
 Thanks for any information you can provide!

 Some of the best Washita River bottom land in Carter County, known by residents as Henderson Flats, was secured for the base location.
 Twenty-one individual tenants, some of whom were borrowers from the Farm Security Administration, were farming the 2,000-plus-acre area.
 The Farm Security Administration's Resettlement Program was providing several 40-acre farms for down-and-out farmers on 650 acres of government owned land in the area.
 This land also became part of the base.
 Following a bitter time of protest, the farmers had to give up the land.
 Their homes, barns and fences were dozed or moved elsewhere and the land made level.
 Not a pleasant time for the farmers or government officials but the lawyers were grinning.